 Our Lifeskill events are 3 hour workshops which are designed to provide a brief introduction to key topics relevant to working life.
 Our workshops cover a range of topics including: CPD, Professional Registration, Management and Negotiation.
-These courses are provided through our Local Networks, or can be run in-company, individually or as a programme.
+These courses are provided through our Local Networks and the topics avaliable are listed below.

 Continuing Professional Development (CPD) is something that all IET members should be doing.
 Whether you are a graduate, professionally registered or retired, CPD is important to us all.
 This workshop aims to highlight the benefits of CPD to you, and show you how to go about it.

 This workshop is designed to take you through gaining an understanding of the professional registration process within the IET.
 This session will also focus on evidence collection and the steps of gathering and presenting evidence.